Washington Tax-Free Holding Company

-This was recently clarified June of 2010 and gives people outside of Washington State a completely tax-free holding company from a state where people will view the company as a more legitimate entity than a Nevada holding company, Wyoming holding company, or Delaware holding company.
+This can give people outside of Washington State a completely tax-free holding company from a state where people will view the company as a more legitimate entity than a Nevada holding company, Wyoming holding company, or Delaware holding company.

 Washington Nexus and Holding Companies

 Now if you’re going to live in Washington State and/or operate in Washington State, you’ll be completely taxable if you meet the above thresholds.

 You can call the Department of Revenue for more clarification at 1-800-647-7706 or review the full legislature on doing business inside and outside the state.

 What the law (Senate bill 6143, Chapter 23) enacted June of 2010 does do though, is basically screw over every rich person in Washington State that has holding companies in other states.
 It states that a person who is a resident or domiciled in the State of Washington and running or owning another company then creates nexus for that company…

 Chapter 23 of the same bill states that corporate directors must pay B & O tax for their compensation (1.8%) if more than $12,000 a year.

 What Washington has failed to understand is that there are a lot of well-off people in Seattle that drive the Washington economy and happen to own a lot of assets outside of this state.
 This bill tries to reach farther into their pockets and get more tax out of them.
 The plus side is that it further clarifies that people not doing business in Washington are tax-free.